96boards/documentation/enterprise/developerbox/installation/board-recovery.md

 # Low-level (CM3) firmware recovery

-Very occasionally it may be required to update the low-level board firmware, sometimes called the CM3 firmware).
+Very occasionally it may be required to update the low-level board firmware, sometimes called the CM3 firmware.

 ## Update using serial flasher